StockNews.com Begins Coverage on Euro Tech (NASDAQ:CLWT)

-StockNews.com assumed coverage on shares of Euro Tech (NASDAQ:CLWT – Free Report) in a report released on Sunday morning.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of Euro Tech (NASDAQ:CLWT – Free Report) in a research report released on Monday.
+The brokerage issued a sell rating on the stock.

 An institutional investor recently bought a new position in Euro Tech stock.
-Citadel Advisors LLC acquired a new position in shares of Euro Tech Holdings Company Limited (NASDAQ:CLWT – Free Report) in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 21,965 shares of the company’s stock, valued at approximately $27,000.
-Citadel Advisors LLC owned 0.28% of Euro Tech as of its most recent SEC filing.
-2.86% of the stock is currently owned by hedge funds and other institutional investors.
+Citadel Advisors LLC bought a new position in Euro Tech Holdings Company Limited (NASDAQ:CLWT – Free Report) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 21,965 shares of the company’s stock, valued at approximately $27,000.
+Citadel Advisors LLC owned approximately 0.28% of Euro Tech at the end of the most recent reporting period.
+Institutional investors own 2.86% of the company’s stock.

 Euro Tech Holdings Company Limited primarily distributes water treatment equipment, laboratory instruments, analyzers, test kits and related supplies, and power generation equipment to commercial customers, and governmental agencies in Hong Kong and the People's Republic of China.
 The company operates in two segments, Trading and Manufacturing, and Engineering.